Stodid/late-term-assignment/Dev-Manual.md

 Heroku
 --------

+Heroku is used to deploy for production.
+Travis will automatically deploy to heroku provided that all tests are passed.

 Heroku toolbelt is not required either, but it is very helpful for interacting with Heroku as a staging or production server.